Nigerian soccer joins video game big league as local stars get avatars

 "I like the game because it is my nation's game.
 I can see people that I know inside the game," he said as he and a friend sat on a stripy sofa in his sitting room, smashing the buttons of a video game controller.

-(Additional reporting by Angela Ukomadu; editing by John Stonestreet Writing by Hereward Holland Editing by James Macharia Chege)
+(Additional reporting by Angela Ukomadu; writing by Hereward Holland; editing by John Stonestreet)

 ((hereward.holland@thomsonreuters.com; +254 20 499 1232; Reuters Messaging: hereward.holland.thomsonreuters.com@reuters.net))